Clive Wilson: Chelsea

 After City's relegation Wilson signed for Chelsea, where he played regularly on the left of midfield before moving on to Queens Park Rangers in 1990.

 Queens Park Rangers

 Wilson made his QPR debut against Nottingham Forest in a 1–1 draw at the City Ground in August 1990.
 He was signed as a midfielder for QPR but the following season the new QPR boss, Gerry Francis, switched him to play left-back.
 It was here that Wilson truly found his position as his speed allied to his excellent passing ability made him an excellent defender.
-Over the next four seasons he was a near ever-present for Rangers and he went on to play 172 league games for the R's, scoring 12 goals, all bar one scored from the penalty spot.
+Over the next four seasons he was a near ever-present for Rangers and he went on to play 172 league games for the R's, scoring 12 goals, all but one scored from the penalty spot.

 Tottenham Hotspur

 In the summer of 1995 he was allowed to leave on a free transfer and he joined Tottenham Hotspur (signed by his ex QPR boss Gerry Francis) where he turned out for another four seasons, despite being in the twilight of his career.
 He scored once in the league for Tottenham against Leicester City in September 1996, and once in the FA Cup against Wolverhampton Wanderers in January 1996.
 He made just one appearance in his final season at Spurs (1998–99), against Liverpool in the League Cup.